rtshah/patentcliff/README.md

 When drug exclusivities end, generic competitors enter the market and brand drug prices can collapse by more than 99.99% within six months.
 This project builds an end-to-end ML system to predict the magnitude of this price erosion, enabling pharmaceutical manufacturers, payers, and investors to quantify patent cliff risk and plan market strategies.
 Core prediction task: Given a brand drug losing protection at time T₀, predict the percentage price drop 6 months later when measured at pharmacy acquisition cost (NADAC).
 Patent cliffs represent billions in revenue shifts annually.
 Accurate erosion forecasts inform:

-Pharma companies: Portfolio risk management, R&D prioritization, authorized generic timing Payers/PBMs: Formulary planning, budget forecasting, generic transition programs
-Investors: Patent portfolio valuation, M&A due diligence, short/long positioning
+(1) Pharma companies for portfolio risk management, authorized generic timing, potentially informing patent legal strategy.
+(2) Payers/PBMs for formulary planning and budget forecasting.
+(3) Investors.

 This project builds a machine learning model to predict pharmaceutical price erosion using:
 - Orange Book data for patent/exclusivity expiry dates (T₀)